thiagosampaiog/thiagosampaiog/README.md

-# 👨‍💻 Thiago | Node.js Developer & Fullstack in Training
+# 👨‍💻 Thiago | Node.js Backend Developer

 Hey!
-I'm Thiago, a developer in training focused on Node.js, TypeScript, and building solid APIs.
-On my GitHub, you'll find projects featuring:
+I'm Thiago, a backend developer focused on building clean and solid APIs with Node.js and TypeScript.
+On my GitHub, you’ll find projects featuring:

+---

+📦 **Robust back-end**
-- 📦 **Solid back-end:** Node.js with Express or NestJS, TypeORM or Mongoose or Sequelize or Prisma, JWT, validations with Zod/class-validator, and databases like MongoDB, PostgreSQL, MySQL, and SQLite.
+Node.js with Express or NestJS, using PostgreSQL, MySQL, SQLite, or MongoDB with ORMs like Prisma, TypeORM, Sequelize, and Mongoose.

-- 🧰 **Clean architecture:** Following best practices with Controller-Service-Repository layers and SOLID principles.
-- ⚙️ **Testing & security:** Using Jest, bcrypt, JWT auth, and strong validations.
+🧰 **Clean architecture**
+Controller, Service, and Repository layers following SOLID principles and best practices.

+🔐 **Security-first**
+JWT authentication, bcrypt, and strong data validation with Zod or class-validator.

+✅ **Well-tested code**
+Unit and integration tests using Jest, aiming for high test coverage.

+🖥️ **Front-end when needed**
-- 🖥️ **Front-end:** I’ve worked with HTML, CSS, and JavaScript.
+HTML, CSS, and vanilla JavaScript.

+---

 <p align="center">
   <a href="https://skillicons.dev">